nbfigueroa/franka_interactive_controllers/README.md

 # franka_interactive_controllers

-Control interface built on top of franka_ros for interactive controllers.
+Control interface built on top of [franka_ros](https://frankaemika.github.io/docs/franka_ros.html) that allows to control the robot in several joint and Cartesian space impedance control schemes for interactive, safe and reactive (mostly DS-based) motion planning and learning following the approaches used and proposed by [Prof. Nadia Figueroa](https://github.com/nbfigueroa) and her collaborators and students.

+---
 ## Installation
 This package depends on several other code repositories that are robot-agnostic.
 To install this repo and all its dependencies do the following steps:
 * In your catkin src directory clone the repository